4 Action Packed Days in Mexico City

 Centro Historico/ Tequila/ Mezcal/ Tacos/ Lucho Libre

-After dropping our bags at Pug Seal Tennyson, despite lack of sleep from working overnight, we immediately headed out in search of drinks and food.
+After dropping the bags at Pug Seal Tennyson, despite lack of sleep from working overnight, I immediately headed out in search of drinks and food.
 It was my birthday after all!

-Our first stop was at Terraza inside Gran Hotel Ciudad de Mexico.
+My first stop was at Terraza inside Gran Hotel Ciudad de Mexico.
 For our James Bond fans, you may recognize the beautiful stained glass ceiling and view into the Zocalo Plaza from the film version of Spectre.
-Chris is a James Bond fan, so that, coupled with the fact I knew they served big margaritas with an amazing view, I was sold.
+The idea of getting to feel like I was in a movie, coupled with the fact I knew they served big margaritas with an amazing view, I was sold.

 Prior to coming to Mexico City, I assumed margaritas would be plentiful.
 However, I quickly learned that was just my American bias.
 Apparently, margaritas are not really a Mexican thing, and are only found in the more tourist friendly areas of Mexico City.
 I would later learn, it is way more common to sip tequila or mezcal or have a Paloma (a mix of tequila, grapefruit, and lime).
 And all of those things are absolutely delicious in Mexico!

 I was a little nervous about not having reservations for Terraza, but they were kind enough to find us a table with a beautiful view since we were only staying for a short period of time.
-We were reluctant to make reservations since we were not completely sure how things would play out with flights, getting to the hotel, and how we would feel after getting off overnight work and heading straight to Mexico.
+I was reluctant to make reservations since I was not completely sure how things would play out with flights, getting to the hotel, and how I would feel after getting off overnight work and heading straight to Mexico.
 Luckily, it all worked out!

-While enjoying the beautiful view, we fully embraced our American-ness and got the big margaritas.
+While enjoying the beautiful view, I fully embraced my American-ness and got the big margaritas.
 They were very good!

-For snacks, we got salsas, guacamole made to order right at the table, and a chorizo dish that was incredible!
+For snacks, I tried several salsas, guacamole made to order right at the table, and a chorizo dish that was incredible!

 Mueso del Tequila el Mezcal

-We had a really fun tour with Urban Adventures.
-We started the tour with a birthday drink at Bar Pata Negra before heading to the Museo del Tequila el Mezcal for a brief explanation of how tequila and mezcal are made and a tasting overlooking Plaza Garibaldi.
+I had a really fun tour with Urban Adventures.
+The tour started with a birthday drink at Bar Pata Negra before heading to the Museo del Tequila el Mezcal for a brief explanation of how tequila and mezcal are made and a tasting overlooking Plaza Garibaldi.
 Plaza Garibaldi is known for the mariachi bands that congregate in the area to play.

 I learned that tequila is a type of mezcal, but mezcal is not tequila.
 And it is in fact mezcal, not tequila, that has the “worm”.
 WHAT!?
 It was a lot of fun to learn about and even more fun to taste.
 I had never tasted a true mezcal before, but I found I like it even more than tequila!